What are TMDs?

 •Displacement of the jaw disc

-QubeCore Sports & Rehab offers physiotherapy in North Vancouver for a wide range of injures and conditions.
+QubeCore Sports & Rehab offers physiotherapy in North Vancouver for a wide range of injuries and conditions.
 To book your appointment with our experienced physiotherapists, call 604.210.2274 or simply BOOK ONLINE.